 |Educational, Guidance, School, and Vocational Counselors||328,400||12.6%|

-Recently graduated student counseling students earned an average of $43,174 in 2017-2018.
+Student Counseling graduates between 2015-2017 reported earning an average of $43,174 in the 2017-2018 timeframe.
 Earnings can range from as low as $21,500 to as high as $78,700.
 As you might expect, salaries for student counseling graduates vary depending on the level of education that was acquired.

 |Occupation Name||Median Average Salary|

 With over 862 different student counseling degree programs to choose from, finding the best fit for you can be a challenge.
 Fortunately you have come to the right place.
 We have analyzed all of these schools to come up with hundreds of unbiased student counseling school rankings to help you with this.

 Top Ranking Lists for Student Counseling

 Student Counseling is one of 14 different types of Education programs to choose from.